manticarodrigo/MPGTextField/README.md

-#SearchTextField
+## SearchTextField
 An autocomplete textfield which provides suggestions as you type.
-This is forked from https://github.com/gaurvw/MPGTextField optimized for Swift.
+This repo is forked from https://github.com/gaurvw/MPGTextField, optimized for Swift.

-<H2>SETUP</H2>
+<H2>Setup</H2>
-* Copy the SearchTextField.swift file into your project.
+- Copy `SearchTextField.swift` file into your project.
-* Add SearchTextFieldDelegate to the class.
+- Add `SearchTextFieldDelegate` to the class.
-* Implement the following required function:
+- Implement the following required function:

 ```swift

 func dataForPopoverInTextField(_ textfield: SearchTextField) -> [NSDictionary] {